 WooCommerce has a great REST API that can be used to upload, update, and delete products.
 Their handy documentation outlines other calls to manage an online store, but we will start with the basics.
 In this tutorial, we will start with the authentication, create a simple product in FileMaker, add pictures, and upload it to the website via the API.
 After that, we will briefly cover other possible enhancements — variable products, variations with multiple photos, tags, and SEO optimization.

 Before we can start creating products, it is essential to understand how to authenticate your calls.
 WooCommerce offers a few ways to do this, but we will use the most popular approach — REST API keys.
 Follow this guide to generate your keys, give them a meaningful name, choose an admin user, and make sure you choose Read/Write Access.
 Keep in mind that if you delete the WordPress user associated with an API key, the API key will stop working.

-Save your consumer key and consumer secret in a secure place – you’ll need them to perform a Basic Auth.
-These two values will be saved in variables ($consumerKey and $consumerSecret in this example), then encoded using a handy FileMaker function Base64EncodeRFC, and included with each API call.
+Save your consumer key and consumer secret in a secure place — you’ll need them to perform a Basic Auth.
+These two values will be saved in variables ($consumerKey and $consumerSecret in this example), will be encoded using a handy FileMaker function Base64EncodeRFC, and included with each API call.

 Let’s see how it will look like in FileMaker.
 Create a new script and save the header in an $auth variable:

 Set Variable [ $auth; Value: "Basic " & Base64EncodeRFC ( 4648 ; $consumerKey & ":" & $consumerSecret ) ]